Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 Here is how I manipulated the computational graph.
 The idea of my solution was to combine the graph information obtained from `torch.jit.trace` and `torch.fx.symbolic_trace` to get the appropriate information about the graph such as operators in the layers and actual tensors.

+I also had to experiment with TVM's API and read the Pytorch documentation but once I was able to manipulate the operators and tensors I only had figure out how a convolution operator is implemented and then write it in C as part of the runtime.

+I am not 100 percent sure if this is the approach taken by TVM.
+I was looking at the TVM compiler back-end code and some neural net operators are implemented but they looked like constructors instead of the actual computation.
+I will have to research this more.

-Although I do not construct a DAG, I still created an abstract syntax tree to represent the deep learning model.
+Anyways, although I did not construct a DAG, I still created an abstract syntax tree to represent the deep learning model.

 ```python
 def torch_to_ast(net, input_tensor):